AleksandreJavakhishvili/Rove/README.md

 <h1 align="center">Your coding agent.
 In your pocket.</h1>

 <p align="center">
-  Drive Claude Code (and friends) on your desktop from your phone.<br/>
+  Drive Claude Code (and friends) across every machine on your tailnet — from your phone.<br/>
   No cloud relay.
 No third-party server.
 Just your tailnet.
 </p>